ikbendewilliam/flutter_flame_architecture/README.md

 - [x] Stack
 - [x] Text
 - [x] Image (FlameSprite)
+- [ ] SingleChildScrollView (**note** Both horizontal and vertical are supported at the same time!)
 - [ ] Button

-Extend flame functionality with quality of life improvements
+Extend Flame functionality with quality of life improvements
 - [x] Canvas widget (draw on the canvas)
 - [x] Automate SpriteManager (Use the FlameSprite Widget with fileName)
 - [x] Navigation
-- [ ] Scrollable screen
 - [ ] Dialogs
 - [ ] Sound